loagsword/IS601miniproject1-ACE/command.md

+- mv is used to move one or more files/directories from one place to another Mv <file >  <folder/directory> .. moves the file.
+	Mv <file> <file>.a … renames a file.
 - Pwd is used to print the current working directory It will print the full system path of the current directory
 - cp is used to copy files and directories.